OSC/ood-documentation/source/installation/resource-manager/kubernetes.rst

 Kubernetes.
 To ensure proper security with Kubernetes a policy engine such as `Kyverno`_ can be used to ensure certain security standards.

-For OnDemand many of the `Kyverno baseline and restricted sescurity policies`_ will work.
+For OnDemand, many of the `Kyverno baseline and restricted sescurity policies`_ will work.
 There are also policies that can be deployed to ensure the UID/GID of user pods match that user's UID/GID on the HPC clusters.
 Some `example policies`_ do things such as enforce UID/GID and other security standards for OnDemand.
 These policies rely heavily on the fact that OnDemand usage in Kubernetes using a namespace prefix.